-General George S. Patton’s comments at the opening of a British Welcome Club for American soldiers in Knutsford, England, are one of many well-known and controversial episodes from Patton’s army career.
-U.S. Army Chief of Staff George C. Marshall’s response to Patton’s comments are less well known.
-They serve as an example of his leadership.
+At the opening of a British Welcome Club for American soldiers in Knutsford, England, on April 25, 1944, Gen. George Patton’s comments are among many well-known and controversial episodes from his Army career.
+U.S. Army Chief of Staff George C. Marshall’s response to Patton’s comments are less well known, but they serve as an example of his leadership.

 When speaking at the opening of the club, Patton said that it was “the destiny of the United States and Britain to rule the world.”
 Marshall became aware of Patton’s comments from newspaper reports.
 A Washington Post editorial offered the following assessment of Patton: “Whatever his merits as a strategist or tactician he has revealed glaring defects as a leader of men.”
-The same editorial quoted Congressman Karl E. Mundt of South Dakota as saying that Patton “succeeded in slapping the face of every one of the United Nations except Great Britain.”
-The public reaction to Patton’s remarks left Secretary of War Henry L. Stimson to denounce Patton’s comments as personal opinion, not United States policy and the army to defend its decision to promote Patton to the rank of general.
+The same editorial quoted Rep. Karl E. Mundt of South Dakota as saying that Patton “succeeded in slapping the face of every one of the United Nations except Great Britain.”
+The public reaction to Patton’s remarks led Secretary of War Henry L. Stimson to denounce Patton’s comments as personal opinion, not United States policy, and led the Army to defend its decision to promote Patton to the rank of general.

 After he reached his decision, Eisenhower sent Patton a letter that described the adverse reaction to Patton’s comments and Eisenhower’s growing frustration with Patton’s inability to exercise self-control.
 Although Eisenhower decided not to relieve Patton, the concluding sentence of his letter warned,

-The Knutsford Affair and General Eisenhower’s decision perfectly illustrate Marshall’s approach to leadership.
+The Knutsford affair and Gen. Eisenhower’s decision perfectly illustrate Marshall’s approach to leadership.
 He surrounded himself with competent and capable subordinates whom he could trust to successfully complete their responsibilities so that he could focus his attention and energy on bigger issues.

 For more information on Marshall and Patton’s relationship, watch our 2018 Legacy Lecture.